Kyle Isbel Preview, Player Props: Royals vs. Athletics

 - The Athletics pitching staff ranks 24th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Athletics' 5.80 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (5.79).

-- The Athletics allow the fifth-most home runs in baseball (169 total, 1.4 per game).
+- Athletics pitchers combine to give up 170 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- Blackburn (3-3) takes the mound for the Athletics in his 14th start of the season.
-He's put together a 4.09 ERA in 72 2/3 innings pitched, with 74 strikeouts.
+- Jimenez takes the mound for his first start of the season for the Athletics.

-- In his last appearance on Wednesday, the right-hander threw seven scoreless innings against the St. Louis Cardinals while surrendering six hits.
+- The 29-year-old right-hander pitched in relief in his last outing this season, one of nine appearances so far.

-- In 14 games this season, the 29-year-old has a 4.09 ERA and 9.2 strikeouts per nine innings, while giving up a batting average of .289 to his opponents.
+- In nine games this season, he has a 6.75 ERA and 4.5 strikeouts per nine innings, while opponents are batting .185 against him.

 © 2023 Data Skrive.
 All rights reserved.